cjdevito11/D2Helper/README.md

 python main.py
 ```

-This command starts the application in the system tray with a "^" button positioned at the top right of the screen, which can be used to access various features.
+This command starts the application in the system tray with the next terror zone displayed, and a "^" button positioned at the top right of the screen, which can be used to access various features.

 ## Features

 * **Terror Tracker**: Shows the next terror zone in real-time.
 * **Rune Helper**: Helps manage and track runes.
+Will count all your visible runes and display complete / incomplete runewords & what runes you need to complete them.
-* **Ring Score**: Evaluates and scores rings based on predefined metrics.
+* **Ring Score**: Evaluates and scores rings based on d2jsp standard

 ## Contributing to D2Helper
 To contribute to D2Helper, follow these steps: